dexiouz/100DaysOfCode/README.md

 console.log( laptop["color"] )  // black;
 console.log( laptop["HDD"] )    //500
 ```

+In general, the dot notation is widely used.

 #Object methods
 Javascript has functions(put link) which are group of codes that can be called to do a particular thing.
 Now objects has functions too in them.
-These functions are called methods.
-They can be used a lot of things in the object.
-For instance instead of accessing all the properties of the object one after the other, we can create a method and call it summary.
-When we call the summary method it should, like a function give us all the infi=ormation about the laptop.
+These functions are called "methods".
+They can be used to do a lot of things in the object.
+For instance instead of accessing or listing all the properties of the object one after the other, we can create a method and call it "describe".
+When we call the "describe" method it should, like a function give us all the information about the laptop.
 Lets achieve this:
 ```js
   let chideraLaptop = {